Central Terminal B at SMF

-The design captures the area’s rich history and culture to create a Sacramento sense of place.
-The vaulted three-story, glass-walled terminal offers panoramic views on three sides, including toward downtown and the mountains.
-Inside, the crossing structural members overhead create a dynamic rhythm of light and shadow, an effect inspired by Sacramento’s lush tree-lined streets.
-Easy wayfinding was created with unobstructed views across the ticketing hall, a visual connection to the central circulation spine, and ample views to the outdoors.
+The design captures the area’s rich history and culture to create a undeniably Sacramento sense of place.
+The vaulted three-story, glass-walled terminal offers panoramic views on three sides, particularly toward downtown and the mountains.
+Inside, the crossing structural members overhead create a dynamic rhythm of light and shadow, an effect specifically inspired by Sacramento’s lush tree-lined streets.
+Easy wayfinding was created with unobstructed views across the ticketing hall, a visual connection to the central circulation spine, and overall ample views to the outdoors.

 - #4 Best Airport in the US, Times Money, 2018